Azure/azure-sdk/docs/cpp/introduction.md

 ### Native Code

+> TODO: This section needs to be driven by code in the Core library.

 ### Documentation Comments {#cpp-documentation}

+{% include requirement/MUST id="cpp-docs-document-everything" %} document every exposed (public or protected) type and member within your library's code.

+{% include requirement/MUST id="cpp-docs-docstrings" %} use [doxygen](http://www.doxygen.nl/index.html) comments for reference documentation.

+See the [documentation guidelines]({{ site.baseurl }}/general_documentation.html) for language-independent guidelines for how to provide good documentation.

 ## Repository Guidelines {#cpp-repository}

+{% include requirement/MUST id="cpp-general-repository" %} locate all source code and README in the [azure/azure-sdk-for-cpp] GitHub repository.

+{% include requirement/MUST id="cpp-general-engsys" %} follow Azure SDK engineering systems guidelines for working in the [azure/azure-sdk-for-cpp] GitHub repository.

+> TODO: Content in this section below here should be moved to a better location.

 {% include requirement/MUST id="cpp-style-clang-format" %} format your source code with `clang-format`, using the configuration file located in [the azure-sdk-for-cpp repo](https://github.com/Azure/azure-sdk-for-cpp/blob/master/.clang-format).